 The Piano Pedagogy Certificate Program offers an alternative opportunity for piano teachers who are unable to pursue a traditional degree program or piano teachers who wish to enhance and update skills in teaching and/or performance.
-This program is also available to Maranatha college students who have chosen a non-music major but are accomplished pianists interested in teaching.
+(Maranatha students pursuing a 4-year B.A. or B.S. at Maranatha must choose a pedagogy major, minor, or concentration as opposed to the pedagogy certificate program.)

-Maranatha’s Piano Pedagogy Certificate Program is designed to help students become well versed in analytically critiquing various piano methods, teaching and learning philosophies, child and adult developmental theories, piano technique approaches, and the many other aspects that are relevant to the real world of piano teaching.
+Maranatha’s Piano Pedagogy Certificate Program is designed to help students become well versed in analytically critiquing various piano methods, teaching and learning philosophies, child and adult developmental theories, piano technique approaches, and the many other aspects that are relevant to having a thriving music studio.

 Students enrolled in the Piano Pedagogy Certificate Program will enroll in the following courses through Maranatha as a guest student (unless the student is a Maranatha student).
 For course descriptions, please see the the catalog.
 To receive credit towards the Piano Pedagogy Certificate, students must earn a course grade of a C- or higher in the following courses.
 For credit hour tuition cost, please see the tuition cost per credit when taking less than 12 credits per semester (note: a music lab fee may also be assessed depending upon the course).

-- FIPD 111 Piano Pedagogy I (2 credits) Fall Semesters Every Year
+- FIPD 111 Piano Pedagogy 1 (2 credits) Fall Semesters Every Year

-- FIPD 211 Piano Pedagogy II (2 credits) Spring Semesters Even Years
+- FIPD 211 Piano Pedagogy 2 (2 credits) Spring Semesters Even Years

-- FIPD 350 Piano Pedagogy III (2 credits) Fall Semesters Even Years OR FIPD 221 Keyboard Literature (2 credits) Spring Semesters Odd Years
+- FIPD 350 Piano Pedagogy 3 (2 credits) Fall Semesters Even Years OR FIPD 221 Keyboard Literature (2 credits) Spring Semesters Odd Years

-- FIMU 101 Basic Music Literature (3 credits) Online (Email: email@example.com) Fall Semesters Every Year
+- FIMU 101 Basic Music Literature (3 credits) Online (Email) and Fall Semesters Every Year

 - FIPD 411 Piano Pedagogy Practicum (1 credit) Fall Semesters Every Year.
 Note: as a part of this course, students must obtain their National Certification through the MTNA.